vtexdocs/dev-portal-content/docs/release-notes/2023-10-11-faststore-v1-abandoned-cart.md

 - **Check if `VTEX_METADATA` has been defined:**

   1. Access the provided localhost URL in your browser.
-  2. Open the Dev Tools terminal, go to the **Console** tab, and check if the `window.VTEX_METADATA` is defined in the console.
+  2. Open the Dev Tools terminal, go to the **Console** tab, and check if the `window.VTEX_METADATA` is defined in the console, as illustrated in the image below.

   ![console-object](https://vtexhelp.vtexassets.com/assets/docs/src/console-vtex-metadata___f1d9f78c17949decc87f22266ac3285d.gif)